sanjivanisharma/QuizIT---Quiz-Application/README.md

 Quiz App Project

-A users can play the multiple choice quiz game, where individual scores are stored in local storage.
+A user can play the multiple choice quiz game, where individual scores are stored in local storage.

 At the end, a list of scores showing the highest score is displayed.